-Potential impacts of the Proposed Project associated with Land Use and Planning would be less than significant, and no mitigation would be required.
+There would be no potential impacts of the Proposed Project associated with Land Use and Planning, and no mitigation would be required.

 4.12 MINERAL RESOURCES

 In 1975, the California legislature enacted the Surface Mining and Reclamation Act (SMARA).
 This act provides for the reclamation of mined lands and directs the State Geologist to classify (identify and map) the non-fuel mineral resources of the state to show where economically significant mineral deposits occur and where they are likely to occur based upon the best available scientific data.